Ysulail/aws-cloud-quest-projects/Project06_ConnectingVPCs/README.md

 ![VPC Peering](p6-3.png)

 ## 📊 Lessons Learned
-- Amazon VPC Peering to connect isolated networks between departments.
+- VPC Peering is a simple yet powerful way to enable inter-department communication.
-- Route Tables to enable routing between peered VPCs.
+- Peering is **non-transitive**, so each VPC must be peered directly to any other it needs access to.
-- EC2 Instances to host workloads across departments.
+- Route table updates are mandatory after peering – without them, traffic won’t flow.
-- EC2 Instance Connect for browser-based access to the instances.
+- AWS enforces CIDR block uniqueness between peered VPCs to avoid conflicts.